The NBA trade deadline is fast approaching. With a condensed season during a pandemic, it truly has been a season like no other.

 One way or another, it appears this will be LaMarcus Aldridge’s last week in San Antonio.
 Head coach Gregg Popovich has already said that the team is working to part ways with Aldridge this season.
 That means if he is not traded by the deadline, most likely, the Spurs will buy out his contract, valued at $24 million this season.

-Since his peak with the Portland Trail Blazers, the 35-year-old centre has slowed down, but Aldridge is still very serviceable.
+Since his peak with the Portland Trail Blazers, the 35-year-old center has slowed down, but Aldridge is still very serviceable.
 He is averaging 13.7 points, 4.5 rebounds, and 1.7 assists this season.
 Reports have serviced that, if bought out, the Miami Heat could be the next destination for the seven-time All-Star.

 8. Andre Drummond (Cleveland Cavaliers)

 For the past few years, Andre Drummond’s name has popped up repeatedly in trade talks.
-The 27-year-old centre is an excellent rebounder and inside scorer who is averaging 17.7 points and 13.5 rebounds per game this season.
+The 27-year-old center is an excellent rebounder and inside scorer who is averaging 17.7 points and 13.5 rebounds per game this season.
 His contract is up at the end of this year, valued at $28.7 million this season.

 The Athletic’s Shams Charania reported that the Toronto Raptors were very interested in acquiring Drummond back in February.
 Since then, the Dallas Mavericks have also been interested in Drummond, according to The Ringer’s Kevin O’Connor.